Moanaigh/WOW-FOREVER-TANKING/Beta-Tanking-Deep-DIve.md

 ⚠️ **CRITICAL CONSTRAINT:** Players can only select **TWO primary professions**.
 Secondary professions can all be learned alongside primary professions.

 **Key Features:**
-- Camping recipes provide profession-specific buffs (slightly weaker than class buffs)
+- Camping recipes provide profession-specific buffs that **mirror class buffs but are weaker and do NOT stack with the class version** (e.g. Blessing of Kings gives 10% stats; the camp version gives 8%)
 - 600+ new recipes including dungeon blueprints
-- Legacy system provides account-wide profession bonuses
+- Legacy system provides account-wide profession bonuses (a new trio of talent trees)
 - Reagent bags for dedicated storage
-- Racial bonuses (Gnome Engineering reduced backfires; Tauren Herbalism doubled yields)
+- Racial bonuses (verified): Gnome *Engineering Specialization* reduces the chance gadgets backfire; Tauren *Cultivation* lets you pick herbs without the Herbalism skill and doubles yield if you do have it

 ---